A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Spaces of metrics defined by a spectral stability condition

 We now get back to surfaces, and turn from the design of isotopies to the design of suitable concordances.

-\begin{theorem} Let $X$ be a compact manifold with boundary.
-If two metrics in $\M(X)$ are isotopic, then they are weakly PSC min-concordant. \end{theorem}
+\begin{Theorem} Let $X$ be a compact manifold with boundary.
+If two metrics in $\M(X)$ are isotopic, then they are weakly PSC min-concordant. \end{Theorem}

 \begin{proof} Let $(h_t)$ denote an isotopy within $\M(X)$, which we can always smoothly reparametrize so that $\dot{h}_t=0$ on $[0,1/3]\sqcup [2/3,1]$.
-Now we consider on $M=X\times I$ metrics of the form $g=A^2 u^2_t dt^2+h_t$ where $u_t>0$ is a first eigenfunction for \eqref{eq:BVP} (normalized so that, say, $\int_X u^2_t\, d\vol_{h_t}=1$) and $A>0$ is a constant to be chosen suitably large at a later stage of the proof.
-(A functional analytic argument, along the lines of Appendix A of \cite{ManSch15}, ensures that the map $t\mapsto u_t \in C^{\infty}(X;\R)$ can be chosen to be itself smooth).
-From the first item of Lemma \ref{lem:Formulae} the bases of the cylinder are minimal (in fact totally geodesic); from the last item in the same statement and the oblique boundary condition imposed on $u_t$ it follows that the requirement that the cylindrical boundary of $M$ be minimal is also certainly met.
-Concerning the scalar curvature of $M$, we look at the third item therein, and thus observe that (cf. proof of Proposition \ref{pro:IsotVsConc}) $R_g=2\lambda^{(t)}_1+O(A^{-2})$ where $\lambda^{(t)}_1$ is the principal eigenvalue associated to the eigenfunction $u_t, t\in I$.
-Hence, said $0<\lambda_{\ast}=\inf_{t\in I}\lambda_t$ we take $A$ large enough to guarantee that the remainder term above be less that $\lambda_{\ast}$. \end{proof}
+Now we consider on $M=X\times I$ metrics of the form $g=A^2 u^2_t {\rm d}t^2+h_t$ where $u_t>0$ is a first eigenfunction for \eqref{eq:BVP} \big(normalized so that, say, $\int_X u^2_t\, {\rm dvol}_{h_t}=1$\big) and $A>0$ is a constant to be chosen suitably large at a later stage of the proof.
+(A functional analytic argument, along the lines of \cite[Appendix~A]{ManSch15}, ensures that the map $t\mapsto u_t \in C^{\infty}(X;\R)$ can be chosen to be itself smooth).
+Note that the free boundary condition holds because of the block structure of the metric~$g$.
+From the first item of Lemma~\ref{lem:Formulae} the bases of the cylinder are minimal (in fact totally geodesic); from the last item in the same statement and the oblique boundary condition imposed on $u_t$ it follows that the requirement that the cylindrical boundary of $M$ be minimal is also certainly met.
+Concerning the scalar curvature of~$M$, we look at the third item therein, and thus observe that (cf.\ proof of Proposition~\ref{pro:IsotVsConc}) \smash{$R_g=2\lambda^{(t)}_1+O\big(A^{-2}\big)$} where \smash{$\lambda^{(t)}_1$} is the principal eigenvalue associated to the eigenfunction~$u_t$, $t\in I$.
+Hence, said $0<\lambda_{\ast}=\inf_{t\in I}\lambda_t$ we take $A$ large enough to guarantee that the remainder term above be less that~$\lambda_{\ast}$. \end{proof}

-In particular, because of Theorem \ref{thm:Contract} (just at the $\pi_0$ level) when $X=\mathbb{D}^2$ any two metrics in $\M(X)$ are automatically weakly PSC min-concordant.
-In particular:
+In particular, because of Theorem \ref{thm:Contract} (just at the $\pi_0$ level) when $X=\mathbb{D}^2$ any two metrics in~$\M(X)$ are automatically weakly PSC min-concordant.
+In particular, we wish to spell out what follows:

-\begin{corollary} Let $X=\mathbb{D}^2$.
-Any $h\in \M(X)$ is weakly PSC min-concordant to a metric that is diffeomorphic to the standard metric on the unit disk in Euclidean $\R^2$. \end{corollary}
+\begin{Corollary} Let $X=\mathbb{D}^2$.
+Any $h\in \M(X)$ is weakly PSC min-concordant to the standard metric on the unit disk in Euclidean $\R^2$. \end{Corollary}